TimjMerida/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <p>
 After conecting you will get to choose privacy settings.
 You can turn all these off for this lab.
+Once you are met with the windows desktop you are ready for the next <a href="https://github.com/TimjMerida/osTicket-pt2-Post-Installation-Configuration">part</a>.
 </p>
 <br />